Intercultural Design / Tasks

 - largely empirical (measured) not qualitative (contextual)

-- when not familiar with online platforms/ choose irrelevant online platforms
+- when not familiar with online platforms/ choose irrelevant online

 - time-consuming, may have invalid data (can be overwhelming)